 As a general rule, Fridays will be devoted to group presentations (except on occasions when guest speakers present).
 However, to ensure that the first group has adequate time to prepare their presentation, I will use the first three Fridays for discussions of "hot topics" in the field of close relationships research.
-The first presentation (group #1) will thus be October 7.
+The first presentation (group #1) will thus be October 5.
 Groups who present early will be graded more leniently than those presenting later to compensate for having less time to prepare (and fewer "models" of what can be done and what "works" for this assignment).
 Should one or more of the group members be ill on the date of the presentation, thus compromising the group's ability to present, arrangements (e.g., rescheduling or other possibilities) will be determined on a case by basis via consultation between group members and the instructor.
 See Blackboard for more details about the group presentation assignment.
+See Blackboard for more details on group presentations.